-Our students engage in meaningful experiences in the classroom, art studio, stage, science lab or athletic field.
+Our students engage in meaningful experiences in the classroom, art studio, stage, science lab, and athletic fields.

-In Lower School students gather weekly to be in community to sing, share, and interact with one another.
+In Lower School, students gather weekly to be in community to sing, share, and interact with one another.
 They learn about what makes a community healthy and beneficial to all.
-One opportunity for Middle School students to share and learn about each other happens in the student diversity group that meets weekly.
-In this group named M.O.O.S.E (Many Optimistic Open-minded Supporters of Equality), they get to role play how to be an upstander and discuss and find ways to share with their middle school peers the rich diversity of experiences in their community.
+Throughout the year they share religious and cultural holidays and family celebrations that are important to them.
+One opportunity for Middle School students to share and learn about each other is in the student diversity group that meets weekly.
+In this group, dubbed M.O.O.S.E (Many Optimistic Open-minded Supporters of Equality), students learn how to be upstanders and discuss ways to share the rich diversity of experiences of their communities with their peers.
 Read More

 Statement of Inclusivity and Non-Discrimination

 Guided by the Quaker belief that there is that of God in all persons, Westtown School is a community of learners who value, and are themselves strengthened by, the rich diversity of its members.
 As a school, we seek to prepare students for living and leading in a diverse and complex world.
 As a community, we aspire to inclusivity and respect.
 In accordance with our Quaker heritage and identity, we welcome qualified students, faculty, staff, and trustees of any race, color, national or ethnic origin, citizenship status, religion, ancestry, sex, gender, gender identity and expression, sexual orientation, age, genetic information, military or veteran status, family structure including marital or parental status, and socioeconomic status.
 Westtown School does not discriminate against individuals on the basis of these characteristics in any of its policies, procedures, or practices relating to admission, access to activities or programs, hiring, or other employment-related decisions.